adr278/betterblockentities/README.md

 **Q- Are backports planned?**
 A- No backports are planned

-**Q- I don't see my sherds/pottery pattern on my Decorated Pot**
-A- We have yet to implement this into the mod, but support for this will come in a future update!
-If you want your pottery patterns to work, disable the decorated pot in the config screen.

 **Q- My chests (or any other block entity) is invisible/glitched, what do I do?**
 A- You are most likely using a resource pack that conflicts with BBE, either disable the block entity optimizations through the config screen or turn off the resource pack.